dropkick/dropkick/README.md

 <!-- <h2 align="center">👋 Hi there, I'm <a href="https://www.jduerr.com" target="_blank" rel="noreferrer">Jason</a> </h3> -->

-## I'm a graphic designer, UX designer, and web developer.
-In no particular order.
+## I'm a graphic designer, UX designer, and web developer...in no particular order.
 My skillset and background is a weird and lumpy Venn diagram.

 <p>I've been building things for the web since people have been doing that.
 The ever-evolving nature of the web suits my love of continuous learning, invention, adaptation, and collaboration.<sup id="a1"><a href="#f1">1</a></sup></p>